 I won't qualify for financial assistance.
 Why should I bother to submit a FAFSA?

 - Even though you might believe that your family's income is too high to receive financial aid, you may be eligible for low-interest federal loan assistance.
-They are available regardless of the family income.
-Also, some scholarship and benefits programs require applicants to submit the FAFSA.
+Some Direct Loans are available regardless of the family income.
+Also, some scholarship and benefit programs require applicants to submit the FAFSA.

 Do I have to be admitted to CSU before submitting the FAFSA?